GitLiveApp/GitLive/_sections/live-share-code-with-me-support-vscode.md

 ---

 #### Starting a Live Share Session
+If you have the Live Share extension installed on VS Code, you have the option of using Live Share to pair program on your call.
 To start a Live Share session, you should select the Live Share tab on the Share Code popup modal, and select the project you would like to share.

 ![Start Live Share](/uploads/codeshare-start-liveshare.jpg "Start Live Share"){:class="screenshot"}